christopherkenny/name/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-Puts my re-used functions for `dplyr::rename_with()` in one place with testing and basic documentation.
+Organizes functions for `dplyr::rename_with()` in one place with testing and basic documentation.

 ## Installation